rafaskb/typing-label/README.md

 -------------------------------------

 #### Known Issues
-Due to the fact color tokens are just Color Markup tags, all issues with it also happen here.
+Due to the fact color tokens are just Color Markup tags, all issues with them also happen here.
 Putting a character right after a color token is known to cause problems with layouts, which are more noticeable with the typing effect this library provides.
 A simple workaround is to always put a whitespace right after the color token. e.g. Use `Foo{Color=RED} Bar` instead of `Foo {Color=RED}Bar`.
 You can read more about it [here](https://github.com/libgdx/libgdx/issues/4192).

 Color Markup's `[]` tag doesn't work properly.
-Use `{CLEARCOLOR}` instead.
+Use {CLEARCOLOR} instead.